Cludo/Cludo.DocumentationHub/content/docs/api-reference/searching/full-search.md

 {{< hint info >}}

- If more advanced queries are needed, either use the other <a href="#table-of-request-properties">HTTP request properties</a>, or use the <a href="/docs//searching/querystringsyntax/">query string syntax</a> .
+ If more advanced queries are needed, either use the other [HTTP request properties](#table-of-request-properties), or use the [query string syntax](../query-string-syntax) .
 {{< /hint >}}

 ## Filtering